Stormy Monday (film): Plot

 When Kate subsequently asks for the night off at the restaurant, her boss fires her, and she responds by breaking several stacks of plates.
 Andrej Slominski, a member of the Kraków Jazz Ensemble, invites Brendan and Kate to a Polish social club, where they watch a live musical performance that moves Kate to tears.
 While leaving the club, Cosmo's associate, Bob, signals for Brendan to stop his car during a rainstorm.
 When he does, Bob and several henchmen attack them, but Brendan manages to retrieve a gun from his glove compartment, and kills one of them.
 An injured Brendan flees with Kate to the Royal Station Hotel, where they hide in Andrej's room.

 The following morning, Finney meets with Cosmo and agrees to sell his club.
 Meanwhile, Kate confesses to Brendan that she knows Bob and worked for Cosmo.
 Worried that Cosmo will have them killed, Kate asks Brendan to return to the United States with her to her hometown in Minnesota, to which he agrees.
 Kate drives Brendan's Jaguar to her apartment to retrieve her things, but is surprised there by Cosmo, who claims there are two plane tickets to Minneapolis waiting for her at Heathrow Airport.
 Meanwhile, one of Cosmo's associates plants a bomb in the Jaguar which will detonate at midnight.

 Kate returns to get Brendan, who is sceptical of the alleged airline tickets, as he had heard in a radio broadcast that the airline cancelled its flights.
 They go to the Key Club to speak with Finney, who is with Cosmo, about to sign over the club.
 There, Brendan allows Andrej and his girlfriend Christine to borrow his Jaguar.
 As Andrej and Christine drive away, the bomb detonates, killing them.
 Brendan aims his gun at Cosmo, but Finney convinces him not to pull the trigger.
 Finney tears up the contract, and a defeated Cosmo leaves the club.

 Production

-Concept and casting
+Development and casting

-The production was initially a low-budget project funded by Channel 4 and British Screen.
-Writer-director Figgis, who had spent much of his formative years in Newcastle, wrote the film with specific locations throughout the city in mind.
+The production was initially a low-budget project titled The Side, funded by Channel 4 and British Screen.
+Mike Figgis, who had spent much of his formative years in Newcastle, wrote the film with specific locations throughout the city in mind.
 Sting had also grown up in the city, and utilised his native accent for his role.

 When the project attracted financing from the U.S.-based Atlantic Releasing, it was suggested that the film be recast with American actors, after which Melanie Griffith and Tommy Lee Jones were cast in the roles of Kate and Cosmo, respectively.